My 600-lb Life: Spin-offs

-Beginning in January 2015, TLC began airing My 600-lb Life: Where Are They Now?.
+Beginning in January 2015, TLC began airing My 600-lb Life: Where Are They Now?
 The purpose of this spin-off was to update viewers on the weight loss journeys of people featured in previous seasons.
-As of 2021, seven seasons of the Where Are They Now? follow-ups have aired.
+As of 2024, nine seasons of the Where Are They Now? follow-ups have aired.

 In 2016, a second spin-off, Skin Tight, began airing, showing people who struggle with the excess skin remaining after their weight loss successes.
 Dr. Nowzaradan appears along with other plastic surgeons.

 Failed lawsuits

-In 2018 several news outlets reported that several former patients of Dr. Nowzaradan who appeared in the series, and the family of one patient, LB Bonner, who died by suicide, had brought suit against the show's production company, Megalomedia, alleging negligence and claiming that the company failed to cover medical costs.
+In 2018, several news outlets reported that several former patients of Dr. Nowzaradan who appeared on the series, as well as the family of one patient, L.B.
+Bonner, who died by suicide, had brought suits against the show's production company, Megalomedia, alleging negligence and claiming that the company failed to cover medical costs.
 Plaintiff Destinee LaShaee, the first transgender participant to appear on the show, sued the show after claiming it did not provide the mental health treatments it promised.
 She died on February 8, 2022, after posting messages on social media "indicative of her depression and possibly suicidal thoughts."

 A total of ten lawsuits were filed, which were later consolidated into a single proceeding on May 20, 2020.
-Megalomedia requested summary judgment, which was denied via the judge not ruling on their motion within the time required under Texas law.
-Megalomedia then appealed their motion to the Appellate court.
+Megalomedia requested summary judgment, which was denied via the judge not ruling on its motion within the time required under Texas law.
+Megalomedia then appealed its motion to the appellate court.

 On April 14, 2022, all ten of the lawsuits were dismissed by the 13th Appellate Court of Texas.